March 9, 2018

 - Introducing a performance management system (assuming all employees are required to participate)

-- Allocating work to an employee and controlling how it’s carried out
+- Allocating work to an employee whilst controlling how it’s carried out

 - Modifying an employee’s duties, including transferring or redeploying the employee